What Is the Collaborative Divorce Process?

 - You and your spouse or partner, rather than a Judge, decide what is best for you and your family.

 - Respectful, face to face conversations between you and your spouse or partner, along with the support and guidance of your Collaborative Professional Team, lead to a legally binding, long lasting settlement.

 You and your spouse will work with your Collaborative team in a series of face-to-face meetings, at the pace that is right for you.
 You will maintain open communication, and information will be shared freely.
 Together, using a problem-solving approach, you can find long-lasting solutions.

-Miller Bowles Cushing partners Chris Miller and Kate B. Miller are both certified Collaborative Law attorneys in Charlotte, trained and experienced in this new and rapidly expanding area of law.
+Miller Bowles Cushing partner Chris Miller is certified Collaborative Law attorneys in Charlotte, trained and experienced in this new and rapidly expanding area of law.
 Call (704) 810-1400 or contact us online to schedule a consultation.

 Can I File for Divorce Outside of Court?

 Because the collaborative process does not involve the court, parties are not bound by litigation deadlines or the pressure of mandatory hearings and trials.
 This allows parties to work at their own pace towards settlement and take additional time where needed.

 For example, if the parties feel a child is having difficulties adjusting to the separation, the collaborative process can adjust timelines and allow more time for the collaborative child therapist to work with the child before the parties are forced to make long-term decisions on a custody schedule.